Mastering GitOps

 2. Automation is Key: The GitOps Pipeline

-• Automated Reconciliation: Implement an operator or agent (like Argo CD or Flux) that continuously monitors the live state of your cluster and compares it against the desired state in Git.
-Any divergence should trigger an automatic reconciliation process.
+Automate the process of applying changes from Git to your environments.
+Implement an operator or agent (like Argo CD or Flux) that continuously monitors the live state of your cluster and compares it against the desired state in Git.

 3. Environment Management and Promotion

 Manage different environments (development, staging, production) effectively using Git branches or directories.
+Adopt a clear branching strategy and strive for environment parity.

 4. Security and Compliance by Design